opencivicdata/scrapers-ca/README.md

 * Run the MongoDB command
 * Run the `cron.py` command

-If the duplicates exist in [Represent](http://represent.opennorth.ca/), re-import the data into Represent.
+If the duplicates exist in [Represent](http://represent.opennorth.ca/), perform the MongoDB and `cron.py` steps against Heroku and re-import the data into Represent.

 ## Maintenance